Rob Schneiderman (politician)

 Robert "Rob" Schneiderman (born April 6, 1967) is an American professor and union president who was a Republican running for the U.S. House of Representatives for California's 45th congressional district in 2018.

 Early life

 Schneiderman was born in 1967 in Pasadena, California.
 He earned a Bachelor of Science in Family Resources and Human Development from Arizona State University in 1990 and earned a Master in Arts in Counseling from Chapman University.

 Career

 He has been a counselor at Orange Coast College since 1997.
 He was elected president of the Coast Federation of Educators (faculty union) in 2015 and reelected in 2017.

 Controversy

-Schneiderman publicly defended professor Olga Perez Stable-Cox after she made inflamitory remarks about the election of Donald Trump and his supporters.
+Schneiderman publicly defended professor Olga Perez Stable-Cox after she made inflammatory remarks about the election of Donald Trump and his supporters.